 Amusement Parks

 What could be more fun than spending a warm day at an amusement park?
-Virginia boasts two amusement parks that offer fun for the whole family: Kings Dominion and Splash Park and Busch Gardens.
+Virginia boasts two large amusement parks that offer fun for the whole family: Kings Dominion in Doswell and Busch Gardens Williamsburg.

-An alternative to the Splash Park at Kings Dominion, Massanutten Outdoor WaterPark has both indoor and outdoor parks, including a new “MASS Mayhem” experience in which participants experience zero weightlessness as they plunge 47 feet down a half pipe.
+Massanutten Outdoor WaterPark has both indoor and outdoor parks, including the “MASS Mayhem” experience in which participants experience zero weightlessness as they plunge 47 feet down a half pipe.

 To avoid peak crowds at these parks, visit during weekdays.